- Reviewed: 28 January 2021, 09:14 NZDT

-There is an underlying threat of terrorism in Poland.
+There is a moderate threat of terrorism in Poland.
 Terrorist groups, including those based in Syria and Iraq, have made threats to conduct attacks across Europe.
 Be aware of the global risk of indiscriminate terrorist attacks which could occur in public places, including areas visited by foreigners.

 New Zealanders in Poland are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.

-Violent crime in Poland is low, however, there have been occasional reports of muggings, drink spiking leading to credit card fraud, and pickpocketing in larger cities including Warsaw and Krakow.
+There is a low crime rate in Poland, however there have been occasional reports of muggings, drink spiking leading to credit card fraud, and pickpocketing in larger cities including Warsaw and Krakow.
 There is a higher risk of robbery around main railway stations and on trains.
-We recommend taking extra care to ensure your food and drink is never left unattended and being cautious accepting drinks from strangers and recent acquaintances.
-We advise New Zealanders to be alert to their surroundings and take steps to secure their personal belongings.
+We recommend taking extra care to ensure your food and drink is never left unattended and being cautious when accepting drinks from strangers and recent acquaintances.

 Demonstrations are common in Poland, particularly in Warsaw and other large cities, and may disrupt local public services and transport.
-New Zealanders in Poland are advised to avoid all protests and demonstrations as, although these are usually peaceful in nature, there is the potential for civil disorder to occur.
+New Zealanders in Poland are advised to avoid all protests and demonstrations as even those intended to be peaceful have the potential to escalate with little warning.

 General travel advice

-New Zealanders travelling or living in Poland should have a comprehensive travel insurance policy in place.
+New Zealanders travelling or living in Poland should have comprehensive travel insurance.